hofbi/bazel-ide/examples/py/README.md

 # Python Example

-This example shows how to use Bazel to build a Python project.
+This example shows how to create a Python virtual environment with all dependencies defined for a specific bazel target.
+This enables IDE support including autocomplete, type hints, and debugging.

 ## Running the tests